Can I Shower with Strip Lashes On?

 - Take a clean cotton swab and dry off the lashes.

-- Holding a lash between your thumb and pointer finger, take your tweezers and gently pull off any glue that is still sitting on the lash band.
-Repeat with the other lash.
+- Holding a lash between your thumb and pointer finger, take your tweezers and VERY VERY gently pull off any glue that is still sitting on the lash band.
+Repeat with the other lash. **The key is patience and being gentle, avoiding damaging your lash band**

-Okay, This was Great, but I Still Have More Questions
+Okay, was this Great, but you Still Have More Questions

 Awesome!
 We’d love to take your questions anything about strip lashes.
 Click here to read more of our blog, where we answer all of your questions, or click here to contact us.